changeworld/azure-docs.pl-pl/articles/role-based-access-control/role-assignments-template.md

 ---
-title: Zarządzanie dostępem do zasobów platformy Azure przy użyciu szablonów RBAC i Azure Resource Manager | Microsoft Docs
+title: Manage access to Azure resources using RBAC and Azure Resource Manager templates | Microsoft Docs
-description: Dowiedz się, jak zarządzać dostępem do zasobów platformy Azure dla użytkowników, grup i aplikacji przy użyciu kontroli dostępu opartej na rolach (RBAC) i szablonów Azure Resource Manager.
+description: Learn how to manage access to Azure resources for users, groups, and applications using role-based access control (RBAC) and Azure Resource Manager templates.
 services: active-directory
 documentationcenter: ''
 author: rolyon